trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/IterationRecipes.md

 **Type**

-List&lt;String&gt;
+List<String>

 **Description**

-List&lt;String&gt; the &apos;records&apos; retrieved
+List<String> the 'records' retrieved

 ### `iterateOnAccountList(List<Account> accounts)` → `Integer`

 Demonstrates how to iterate on a list of SObject thanks to the Iterable and Iterator interfaces.
-This example iterates on Accounts to sum the &apos;number of employees&apos; field values (use the `SUM` SOQL function for a real-life application).
+This example iterates on Accounts to sum the 'number of employees' field values (use the `SUM` SOQL function for a real-life application).

 #### Parameters
 |Param|Description|